LowerMedia/item9andthemadhatters.com/wp-content/plugins/wp-photo-album-plus/readme.txt

 * Apart from the full-size slideshows you can add a Sidebar Widget that displays a mini slideshow.
 * There is a widget to display a number of most recently uploaded photos.
 It can be configured systemwide and/or on an album basis.
 * There is a General Purpose widget that is a text widget wherein you can use wppa+ script commands.
+* There is an album widget that displays thumbnail images that link to album contents.
+* There is a QR code widget that will be updated when the content of the page changes.
 * Almost all appearance settings can be done in the settings admin page.
 No php, html or css knowledge is required to customize the appearence of the photo display.
 * International language support for static text: Currently included foreign languages files: Dutch, Japanese, French(outdated), Spanish, German.
 * International language support for dynamic text: Album and photo names and descriptions fully support the qTranslate multilanguage rules.
 * Suports lightbox 3.
 * You can add watermarks to the photos.
 * The plugin supports IPTC and EXIF data.
-* Supports addThis: while browsing fullsize images the share url will be updated.
 * Supports WP supercache.
 The cache will be cleared whenever required for wppa+.
 * Supports Cube Points.
 You can assign points to comments and votes.